isb-cgc/readthedocs/docs/source/sections/data/COSMIC_about.rst

 * **Registered COSMIC User:** After logging in, navigate to the `Account Settings <https://cancer.sanger.ac.uk/cosmic/myaccount>`_ page and fill in the 'Google ID' field with your base Google Identity.

 Once you have linked your Google Identity to a COSMIC account, ISB-CGC will obtain your Google Identity.
 After a short delay, you will have "viewer" access to the COSMIC tables in BigQuery.
 You will then be able to view the data sets in the BigQuery UI under the ``isb-cgc`` Google Cloud project.
-You will also be able to use the ``isb-cgc-cosmic`` Google Cloud Project (GCP) to run queries at no cost to you to explore the data sets.
+If you are new to using ISB-CGC Google BigQuery data sets, see the `Quickstart Guide <HowToGetStartedonISB-CGC.html>`_ to learn how to obtain a Google identity and how to set up a Google Cloud Project.
+Additionally, we offer free cloud credits for cancer research, you can find out more `here <sections/HowtoRequestCloudCredits.html>`_.

 If you can't successfully run a query or see the COSMIC tables under the isb-cgc project, please `verify <https://accounts.google.com/ForgotPasswd>`_ that the Google ID you have provided is a valid Google account.
-If you are still unable to run a query or view the data sets under the isb-cgc Google Cloud Project, please contact us at feedback@isb-cgc.org.
+If you are still unable to run a query or view the data sets under the ``isb-cgc`` Google Cloud Project, please contact us at feedback@isb-cgc.org.